jaredescott/AudioTools/README.md

 ---

-## 📝 License

-All tools are released under the MIT License - free for personal and commercial use.

----

-## 🤝 Contributing

-Each tool is an independent project.
-Contributions, issues, and feature requests are welcome!
-Check individual project folders for specific contribution guidelines.

----

 ## 🎵 Start Your Audio Visual Journey

 Pick a tool above and dive in.
 Whether you're here to create, analyze, or simply enjoy the beauty of sound made visible, there's something for you.